-- Cancellation for failure to provide copy of contract
+- For failure to provide copy of contract

-- Cancellation for failure to deliver goods where there is a supply date
+- For failure to deliver goods where there is a supply date

-- Cancellation for failure to deliver goods where there is no supply date
+- For failure to deliver goods where there is no supply date

-Send the notice by email, fax or registered mail so that you have a record of when you sent it.
+Send the notice by email, fax, or registered mail so you have a record of when you sent it.

 If you received your goods, you must return them unused and in their original condition.
-You are responsible to return the unused goods within 15 days from delivery or within 15 days from cancellation, whichever is later.
+You’re responsible to return the unused goods within 15 days of delivery or within 15 days of cancellation, whichever is later.

-The seller is responsible for paying the reasonable cost of you returning the goods.
+The seller is responsible for paying the reasonable cost of your returning the goods.